huggingface/diffusers/docs/source/en/using-diffusers/sdxl.md

 ## Text-to-image

-For text-to-image, pass a text prompt:
+For text-to-image, pass a text prompt.
+By default, SDXL generates a 1024x1024 image for the best results.
+You can try setting the `height` and `width` parameters to 768x768 or 512x512, but anything below 512x512 is not likely to work.

 ```py
 from diffusers import AutoPipelineForText2Image